 Understand the Process

 The insurance company adjuster is not your general contractor, so don’t expect her or him to fill this role.
-You’ll need to have a clear understanding of the adjusting process, what your coverage provides and the proper procedures to starting the work and getting reimbursed.
-A public adjuster is a smart option you may want to consider, as he or she can also work as your advocate in getting the maximum payout you are entitled to, especially in areas where the benefit of the doubt should be resolved in your favor.
+You’ll need to have a clear understanding of the adjusting process, what your coverage provides, and the proper procedures to starting the work and getting reimbursed.
+A public adjuster is a smart option you may want to consider, as he or she can also work as your advocate in getting the maximum payout your insurance policy promises.

 A quick way to tell the difference in contractors is by the language they use.
-An insurance contractor may say “we need to talk to the adjuster and get permission on that,” while an independent contractor will say “I can work with your insured on that.”
+An insurance contractor may say, “We need to talk to the claims adjuster and get permission on that,” while an independent contractor will say, “I can work with your insured on that.”